TIBCOSoftware/tp-helm-charts/docs/workshop/aro (Azure Red Hat OpenShift)/control-plane/README.md

 ## Install Postgres

-In this section, we will install postgres server chart.
+In this section, we will install postgres server chart which is prerequisite for Control Plane installation.
 We have made a helm chart called `on-premises-third-party` that encapsulates the installation of postgres server.

 You can optionally use any pre-existing postgres installation, but please make sure that the Control Plane pods can communicate with that database.